missingno7/revo/README.md

-# revo - Rust 2D Cellular Evolution Library
+# revo - Rust 2D Cellular Evolution Library + examples

+This repo contains the revo library and example implementations using the library.

 Revo is a Rust 2D cellular evolution library designed to provide a simple framework for creating and evolving populations of 2D cellular automata.
 It provides an implementation of common genetic algorithm components, such as selection, mutation, and crossover, and is highly customizable to accommodate various applications.

-## Quick Start
+- More about revo library can be found in the [revo](https://github.com/missingno7/revo/tree/master/revo) folder.

+# Structure of the repo

+[revo](https://github.com/missingno7/revo/tree/master/revo) - The revo library used by the examples.

-Implementation of the Travelling Salesman Problem is located in the [evo_salesman folder](https://github.com/missingno7/revo/tree/master/evo_salesman).
+[evo_salesman](https://github.com/missingno7/revo/tree/master/evo_salesman) - The implementation of the Travelling Salesman Problem using the revo library.

+[funtree](https://github.com/missingno7/revo/tree/master/funtree) - The implementation of the math function approximation using the revo library.

+[playground](https://github.com/missingno7/revo/tree/master/playground) - The windowed sandbox application for visualizing the evolution of the population.

-The example implementation of the revo library is located in the [revo folder](https://github.com/missingno7/revo/tree/master/revo).
+[social_distance](https://github.com/missingno7/revo/tree/master/social_distance) - The implementation of the Social Distance Problem using the revo library.

+# Quick Start
 ## Implementing Your Own Individual

 To use Revo, you need to implement the `EvoIndividual` trait for your own individual.
 This trait provides methods for creating, mutating, and evaluating individuals in the population.